sgost/contentconcepts-data/services/similarity_check.md

 key: "similarity_check"
 parentType: "technical"
 seo:
-  title: Manuscript similarity checkPlagiarism removal services in India, Plagiarism checker services, Similarity checker
+  title: Plagiarism removal services in India, Plagiarism checker services, Manuscript similarity check, Similarity checker
-  description: Manuscript similarity checkPlagiarism removal services in India, Plagiarism checker services, Similarity checker
+  description: Plagiarism removal services in India - We check for plagiarism, similarity and edit/rewrite your mansucript based on the similarity report.
+Affordable and quick service that is trusted by many authors and publishers
   keywords:
     - manuscript similarity check
     - Plagiarism checker